Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Moir e spintronics with twisted vdW magnets

-Besides, Xie \textit{et al.} \cite{Xieh2023} fabricated twisted double bilayers CrI$_3$ with successful twist engineering, and then reported direct evidence of non-collinear magnetic textures.
+Besides, Xie \textit{et al.} \cite{Xieh2023} fabricated twisted double bilayers CrI$_3$ (tDB-CrI$_3$) with successful twist engineering, and then reported direct evidence of non-collinear magnetic textures.
 Magneto-optical measurements identified signatures of moir\'e magnetism, demonstrating that both net magnetization and non-collinear magnetic texture exist at small twist angles from 0.5$^{\circ}$ to 5$^{\circ}$.
 Notably, at intermediate twist angles near 1.1$^{\circ}$, magnetization canted as noncollinear magnetic textures between FM and AFM domains only in the second layer, which can be adjusted with external magnetic fields.
-Overall, for a small twist angle, the emergent moir\'e magnetism can be viewed as a weighted linear superposition of magnetism of two- and four-layer CrI$_3$.
+Overall, for a small twist angle, the emergent moir\'e magnetism can be viewed as a weighted linear superposition of the magnetism of two- and four-layer CrI$_3$.
 Whereas for a large twist angle, its magnetic ground state bears a strong resemblance to the independent two-layer CrI$_3$.
 However, at an intermediate twist angle, a finite net magnetization was observed due to spin frustrations caused by competition between FM and AFM interlayer exchange couplings within individual moir\'e superlattice.
 Li \textit{et al.} \cite{Lis2024} report observation of coexisting FM-AFM phases within individual moir\'e supercells in twisted double trilayer CrI$_3$ by utilizing scanning nitrogen-vacancy (NV) magnetometry techniques.
 Cheng \textit{et al.} \cite{Chengg2023} fabricated a dual-gate device based on twisted double bilayers CrI$_3$ sandwiched by top and bottom h-BN flakes.
 The coexistence of FM and AFM domains with non-zero net magnetization in a wide range of twist angles (0 $\sim$ 20$^{\circ}$) are observed, indicating non-collinear magnetic textures.
 Moreover, they report the high electrical tunability of moir\'e magnetism, which can be interpreted by a phase diagram associated with the wavelength of moir\'e superlattice and magnetic exchange parameters.
-Similarly, Liang \textit{et al.} \cite{Liang2023} discovered a homostructure of two layered vdW magnet FGT with different thickness, which exhibited an interesting two-step magnetic hysteresis loop.
-The two coercivities in this specific hysteresis loop differ from that of the thinner and thicker constituent FGT layer, and meanwhile, the Curie temperature of the homostructure is in between of theirs, suggesting an interaction between the two constituents without merging into a naturally stacking thicker layer.